-When you come into our Essex dental practice for a cosmetic dentistry consultation, the first thing your dentist will do is to establish the cause of your tooth discolouration.
-Some 64% of the adult population of the UK dislike the current shade of their teeth, and there are numerous reasons behind this.
+When you come into our Essex dental practice for a cosmetic dentistry consultation.
+The first thing your dentist will do is to establish the cause of your tooth discolouration.
+Some 64% of the adult population of the UK dislike the current shade of their teeth.
+There are numerous reasons behind this.

 The most common cause of stained teeth is dental plaque.
 Shockingly, 66% of adults have visible plaque, which isn’t just bad news for the look of your smile, but for your dental and general health, too.

 Plaque causes gum disease and tooth decay, both of which can lead to tooth loss.
 If this is found to be the reason behind your tooth discolouration, you will be referred to a hygienist at our Essex clinic.
 The hygienist will remove all traces of plaque and help you to look after your teeth better in future.